 The Tender Committee reserves the right to publish anonymized statistics about the tendering round.
 The Tender Committee is obliged to publish information about the content of the winning Financial Bids, including, at a minimum: (i) awarded capacity; (ii) value of the financial bids in MDL/kWh; (iii) names of the winning bidders.

-Information relating to the evaluation of Proposals shall not be disclosed to Tenderers or any other persons not officially concerned with the Tender process until the Proposal ranking is communicated to all Tenderers in accordance with Section 54:
+Information relating to the evaluation of Proposals shall not be disclosed to Investors or any other persons not officially concerned with the Tender process until the Proposal ranking is communicated to all Investors in accordance with Section 54:

-Any attempt by a Tenderer to influence Tender Committee in the evaluation and ranking of the Proposals may result in the rejection of its Proposal.
+Any attempt by a Investor to influence Tender Committee in the evaluation and ranking of the Proposals may result in the rejection of its Proposal.

-Notwithstanding the above, from the time of Proposal opening to the time of Support Agreement award, if a Tenderer wishes to contact Tender Committee on any matter related to the Proposal process, it may do so via [insert contact details.
+Notwithstanding the above, from the time of Proposal opening to the time of Support Agreement award, if a Investor wishes to contact Tender Committee on any matter related to the Proposal process, it may do so via [insert contact details.

 Deviations, Reservations and Omissions